 Medical misdiagnosis has several variations.
-It can mean that an individual’s illness or injury is wrongly identified, leaving him or her with the wrong treatment or no treatment.
-It can be a delayed diagnosis that postpones urgently needed care.
-Or it can mean that no diagnosis, and thus no treatment, was offered.
+It can mean that an individual’s illness or injury is wrongly identified, leaving him or her with the wrong treatment or no treatment at all.
+It can also be the failure to diagnose in a timely manner which postpones urgently needed care.
+Or it can mean that no diagnosis was made by a medical professional, and thus no treatment was offered.

 - Failure to diagnose appendicitis

 - Misdiagnosed breast cancer because of incorrectly read radiology films

 - Failure to diagnose meningitis, sepsis, and other potentially life-threatening infections

 - Failure to diagnose bowel obstructions

 Why Does Failed Diagnosis Happen?